Perl-Apollo/Corinna/templates/rfc/class-construction.md

     my @roles = roles_from_class($class);
     foreach my $thing ( $class, @roles ) {

-        # the prefix is just pseudo-code.to show the idea
+        # the prefix is just pseudo-code to show the idea
         $thing::ADJUST();    # phaser, not a method
     }
 }